 The Open Door is a deeply disturbed, even creepy, and scary record.
 Yet THIS is very much where its attraction lies as well.
 Evil tongues suggested that this record very much reflected Amy Lee‘s state of mind at the time of recording.
 And some of that may very well be true.
 The way she complains, bitches, and moans about stuff is indeed kinda scary.

-It is a deeply disturbed production too, but THIS is very much where its attraction lies as well.
-And it is also a creepy album in the scary sense.
-Evil tongues have suggested that this record very much reflects Amy Lee‘s state of mind at the time of recording and some of that may very well be true.
-The way she complains, bitches and moans about stuff is very – scary.

-On top of that there is the infamous song ‘Lithium‘, speaking about a substance which is used to combat a number of mental ailments, plus things like eating disorders.
-It is also famously used in batteries and other industrial applications (Hmm!!).
-A few other bands have – by the way – also written songs about this substance – Kurt Cobain’s Nirvana being one of them in Nevermind.
-Again, a scary thought when knowing what happened to Kurt.
+On top of that, there is the infamous song Lithium, speaking about a substance that is used to combat several mental ailments.
+Plus things like eating disorders.
+It is also famously used in batteries and other industrial applications.
+Other bands have – by the way – also written songs about this substance, Kurt Cobain’s Nirvana being one of them in Nevermind.
+Again, a scary thought when knowing what happened to Cobain in the end.

 All of that stuff, from lost loves to – I don’t know for sure – stalkers (?), to psychopaths and psychopathy.
 It all boils down to a sense of weirdness that drips off the walls of Lee‘s own nightmare.